This article was updated on the 3rd September 2019.

 Robotic technology has come a long way.
 It has been used in various applications from medical, engineering and rehabilitation, as well as other industries.
 Research on automated limb structures has contributed efforts to help design robotic arms that have similar functions to that of a human arm.
 A typical robotic arm is linked by joints to form a kinematic chain that allows translational displacement or rotational motion.

-The end of the kinematic chain is known as an end effector and is similar to the human hand.
-The robotic arm is of several types that include the following:
+The end of the kinematic chain is known as an end effector and is like the human hand.
+There are many types of robotic arms:

 - Cartesian robot - It has three prismatic joints with axes that coincide with a Cartesian coordinator.
 This robotic arm is designed mainly for assembly operations, sealant application and handling machine tools.

-The motion of the robotic arm is controlled through the application of kinematics to imitate the movement of the human arm at a high degree of repositional precision.
+The motion of the robotic arm is controlled through the application of kinematics to imitate the movement of the human arm at a high degree of positional precision.

 Acceleration, velocity, and position of movement of the robotic arm are all determined by trajectory planning.
 The movements are translated into joint movements through inverse kinematics.
 The movement of a robotic arm with respect to different torque and forces is established through inverse dynamic equations.

 Larger robotic arms employ pneumatics or hydraulics instead of motors.
 Step motors move in proper increments, unlike ordinary motors.

 This approach enables the computer to move the arm precisely, thereby repeating the same movement again and again.
 It also features motion sensors to ensure that it moves at exact increments.

 On the other hand, an industrial robot consists of six joints that are analogous to a human arm.
 In this robot, the shoulder is fixed to a stationary base structure instead of a movable body.
 It has six degrees of freedom, whereas the human arm has seven degrees of freedom.